 Eating Spiny Lobster

 From an eating standpoint, most of the meat in a spiny lobster is in its tail.
 (Be sure to get the thin little strips of meat from the tail flippers!)
-And, although they don't have the mildly sweet claw meat, spiny lobsters go a long way toward making up for this by housing an enormous amount of meat in their bodies—there's an especially yummy chunk at the base of each antenna.
+Spiny lobsters go a long way toward making up for the fact they don't have any claws by housing an enormous amount of meat in their bodies—there's an especially yummy chunk at the base of each antenna.

 Pretty much everything inside the body is edible except for the lungs—which are grayish and feathery and attached to the flanks of the critter—the sand sac between the eyes, and anything tube-like or crunchy.
-The coral or roe is excellent.
-You can eat the tomalley (the soft, green substance in the lobster's cavity), but don't make a habit of it—it acts as the liver and pancreas and is where the lobster stores toxins.
+The coral or roe is excellent, and you can eat the tomalley (the soft, green substance in the lobster's cavity), but don't make a habit of it—it acts as the liver and pancreas and is where the lobster stores toxins.